pspete/psPAS/docs/collections/_commands/Find-PASSafe.md

 # Find-PASSafe

 ## SYNOPSIS
-(Depreciated) Returns safe list from the vault.
+(Deprecated) Returns safe list from the vault.

 ## SYNTAX